 "There are now five different lines of observational evidence pointing to the existence of Planet Nine," said Batygin said in the press release.
 "If you were to remove this explanation and imagine Planet Nine does not exist, then you generate more problems than you solve.
 All of a sudden, you have five different puzzles, and you must come up with five different theories to explain them."

 Brown is particularly motivated to discover Planet Nine because it was his co-discoveries of Sedna and the dwarf planet Eris, which is about the same size as Pluto, that led to the demotion of Pluto from planet to dwarf planet.
 Call it astronomer's guilt, but he'd feel vindicated if a new ninth planet could be discovered to take Pluto's place.

 "All those people who are mad that Pluto is no longer a planet can be thrilled to know that there is a real planet out there still to be found," he said in 2016.
 "Now we can go and find this planet and make the solar system have nine planets once again."

 Brown and Batygin are relying on the Subaru Telescope at Mauna Kea Observatory in Hawaii to try to find Planet Nine.
 The telescope is the "best tool" for picking out dim, extremely distant objects lost in huge swaths of sky, Batygin said.

 Becker's team argued that their research could help narrow down the search, too.
 Given Planet Nine's tilting and stabilizing effects on TNOs, it means the planet must be in an orbit that can actually achieve these effects.
 Brown plans to incorporate Becker's study's data into his calculations once the technical details are provided.

-This story was first published in January 2016 and has been updated with new information.
+Editor's note: This story was first published in January 2016 and has been updated with new information since then.